-For the period 2004 - 2006, 12 of the 22 beaches experienced a total of 25 advisories resulting from high bacteria levels.
+For the period 2004 - 2008, the Mississippi Beach Monitoring Task Force issued 79 advisories resulting from high bacteria levels.
 The cause of most of these advisories was urban runoff following storm events; however, seven advisories were caused by sewer leaks.